OCA/connector-magento/connector_magento/doc/project/contribute.rst

 project, so you will need to clone the repository, working on the documentation and follow the instructions in the section `Submit Pull Requests for features or fixes`_ to propose your changes.

-You will also need to read this section: `Build the documentation`_.

 Translations
 ============